ganeshdipdumbare/ganeshdip/content/posts/clean-code-introduction.md

 TocOpen: true
 ---

 What is mean by clean code?
 Let's find out.
+Inspired by the book `Clean Code` by `Robert C. Martin (Uncle Bob)`.

 <!--more-->